iamkenos/ellie/docs/DETAILED_GUIDE.md

 ## Page object model

-Page object model is an design pattern where web pages are represented as classes.
+Page object model is a design pattern where web pages are represented as classes.
 Web elements found on the said page are stored in the the same class, accessed using getters.

 The actual selectors for these elements are stored in another reference file called the `meta`.